15 Things to Do in Inner Harbor, Maryland (MD)

 Architectural Landmarks

 The harbor is home to several iconic architectural landmarks, such as the Seven Foot Knoll Lighthouse, a 19th-century lighthouse that now serves as a museum, and the USS Constellation, a historic warship.
 These structures add character to the harbor, making it not only a cultural and commercial center but also a place where visitors can step back in time to experience Baltimore’s maritime history.
+For a different experience, consider the variety of things to do in Ocean City, Maryland (MD), which also boasts vibrant attractions by the coast.

 Cultural Evolution